 THE MTN RWANDA FOUNDATION FUNDING CRITERIA

 MTN Rwanda receives a great amount of sponsorship proposals each year.

-To help facilitate smoother approval process, there is a certain criteria that should be included in the proposal.
+To help facilitate smoother approval process, there are certain criteria that should be included in the proposal.
 We would be more than glad to receive your proposals when it adequately meets our needs.
 We’ve identified a set of criteria that you should base your proposal on to get you started on the right track.
 You should also take note of MTN core brand values before drafting out your proposal.

 Projects considered should fulfill a selection criteria dependent on and

 - Are in line with the MTN Foundations’ vision, mission and objectives.